evhub/bbopt/README.md

 ```
 bbopt your_file.py
 ```
-and serving your file with optimized parameters is as simple as
+and serving your file with optimized parameters as easy as
 ```python
 import your_file
 ```